Ciggen/BANTHE/README.md

 Loading results from a selected optimization scenario

-Selecting a start cluster and viewing routes to all possible destination clusters
+Selecting a start cluster and viewing routes to all reachable destination clusters

 The app can be downloaded and run locally on any computer with Python installed.
-This makes it accessible for those who want to explore the model's outputs interactively, either for further analysis or demonstration purposes.
+This allows users to explore the model's outputs interactively—either for further analysis or demonstration purposes.

+⚠️ Note: To use the app locally, you must first run the main notebook (BANTHE_main.ipynb) to generate the local SQLite database (BANTHE.db).
+This database is required for the app to function properly.

-A more advanced version is currently under development—for our personal portfolios and for anyone interested in engaging with the model in a user-friendly format.
+An extended version of the app is currently in development, intended for our personal portfolios and for those interested in a more refined and user-friendly interface.